Sándor Petőfi: The building of a Hungarian legend - Kafkadesk

 He then returned to acting and to his studies, in Pápa.
 At this point in his life, he also began to gain recognition for his poems, published with the support of other celebrities in the Hungarian literary landscape, such as Mór Jókai or Mihály Vörösmarty.
 In 1844, Petőfi definitely abandoned theatre to pursue a career as a poet in Budapest.
 His first collection of poems, Versek (“Poems”) was published that same year with Vörösmarty’s recommendations, immediately acquiring readers’ recognition.

-Symbolically, it’s also around that time that Petőfi started to use this name instead of his native Petrovics.
+Symbolically, it’s also around that time that Sándor Petőfi started to use this name instead of his native Petrovics.
 He magyarized Petrovics, which means “Son of Peter”, using an old form of the name Péter in Hungarian—Pető—with the ending fi, which comes from the Hungarian word fiú, “son, boy”.
 Like for his native city, this conscious change was instrumental in building the myth of Petőfi, the embodiment of Hungarian poetry and literature, he who was born from parents who could not even speak Hungarian fluently.

 Love and revolution